Developer-Autodesk/viewer-javascript-tutorial/appendix-c.md

 Git remote heroku added
 ```

-<b>Step 6</b> Working on your app following the tutorial, and commit your changes to the repository, please note that your changes is not pushed to remote Github or Heroku yet.
+<b>Step 6</b>Now your development is ready, you can work on your app following the tutorial [Chapter2](Chapter-2.md) or [Chapter3](Chapter-3.md), and commit your changes to the repository, please note that your changes is not pushed to remote Github or Heroku yet.

 ```
 git add .